 Fires when the OS needs to write data to an open file.

-This event fires when the OS needs to write data to the already-open file specified by FileName.
+This event fires when the OS needs to write data to the already-open file, identified by either Path or FileContext.

-To handle this event properly, applications should write BytesToWrite bytes of data to the specified file, copying it from the memory region pointed to by Buffer.
-Writing must begin at the specified Position in the file, and when writing is complete, applications must set BytesWritten to reflect the actual number of bytes written to the file.
-Applications must not attempt to copy more than BytesToWrite bytes of data from Buffer.
+To handle this event properly, applications should write Size bytes of data from the memory region pointed to by Buffer to the specified file.
+Writing must begin at the specified Offset in the file and all of the provided data is expected to be written.

 Please refer to the Buffer Parameters topic for more information on how to work with memory buffer event parameters.

 The WritePage parameter will be set to a non-zero value when writing is performed by the cache manager or another system component.
 If this is the case, FileContext may not match the value that would be passed in the case of a non-buffered write by a user-mode process.